clojuredocs/guides/articles/tutorials/introduction.md

 The thing being defined here (behind the scenes) is officially called a *Var*.
-The symbol "`the-answer`" refers to that var which itself refers to the value 42.
+The symbol "`the-answer`" refers to that var which itself refers to the value 42:

-the-answer (a symbol) → a var → 42 (a value)
+the-answer (a symbol) → a var → 42 (a value).

 When Clojure sees "`the-answer`", it automatically looks up the var, then from there finds and returns the value 42.